spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 matrix_nginx_proxy_proxy_jitsi_additional_jvbs: {}

-Applied together this will allow you to provision a extra JVB instances which will register themselves with the prosody service and be available for jicofo to route conferences too.
+Applied together this will allow you to provision extra JVB instances which will register themselves with the prosody service and be available for jicofo to route conferences too.